 On July 27, 2023, bank regulators issued a proposal to implement the Basel Committee on Banking Supervision's finalization of the post-crisis bank regulatory capital reforms.
-The proposal, commonly referred to as Basel III "Endgame," would significantly revise the capital requirements applicable to large banking organizations, defined as those with total assets of \$100 billion or more.
-The proposal provides for a July 1, 2025 effective date, subject to a three-year phase-in period for certain aspects of the proposal.
-For more information regarding this proposal and its potential impact, see the "Capital Management" section of Management's Discussion and Analysis of our September 30, 2023 Form 10-Q.
+The proposal, commonly referred to as the "Basel III Endgame," would significantly revise the capital requirements applicable to large banking organizations, defined as those with total assets of \$100 billion or more.
+The proposal is subject to a three-year phase-in period for certain aspects of the proposal, and would be effective beginning July 1, 2025.
+At December 31, 2023, we had \$87.2 billion in total assets and do not currently qualify as a large banking organization.
+We are evaluating the potential future impact of the proposal, as we expect it is more likely than not we would become subject to this proposal in the future, were it to be finalized in its current form.